Protect Your Online Privacy and Get More

 VPNs, or Virtual Private Networks, used to conjure up images of sophisticated VPN router hardware and dedicated console screens not so long ago.
-Times have changes, however, as anonymous VPNs have now become consumer friendly, easy-to-use applications that can run on almost any internet enabled device today.
+Times have changed, however, as anonymous VPNs have now become consumer-friendly, easy-to-use applications that can run on almost any internet-enabled device today.

-With the online anonymity of the average US citizen under such dire threat, online VPNs have become the first line of defense against an invasive government for many.
-Many also use them to access geo-restricted content from other countries, and to secure themselves against hacker activity when conducting sensitive transactions/communications over unsecured wireless networks.
+With the online anonymity of the average US citizen under such dire threat, online VPNs have become the first line of defence against an invasive government for many.
+Many also use them to access geo-restricted content from other countries and to secure themselves against hacker activity when conducting sensitive transactions/communications over unsecured wireless networks.